Paris: Police force

 The security of Paris is mainly the responsibility of the Prefecture of Police of Paris, a subdivision of the Ministry of the Interior.
 It supervises the units of the National Police who patrol the city and the three neighbouring departments.
 It is also responsible for providing emergency services, including the Paris Fire Brigade.
 Its headquarters is on Place Louis Lépine on the Île de la Cité.

-There are 43 800 officers under the prefecture, and a fleet of more than 6,000 vehicles, including police cars, motorcycles, fire trucks, boats and helicopters.
-The national police has its own special unit for riot control and crowd control and security of public buildings, called the Compagnies Républicaines de Sécurité (CRS), a unit formed in 1944 right after the liberation of France.
-Vans of CRS agents are frequently seen in the centre of the city when there are demonstrations and public events.

-The police are supported by the National Gendarmerie, a branch of the French Armed Forces, though their police operations now are supervised by the Ministry of the Interior.
-The traditional kepis of the gendarmes were replaced in 2002 with caps, and the force modernised, though they still wear kepis for ceremonial occasions.
+There are 43,800 officers under the prefecture, and a fleet of more than 6,000 vehicles, including police cars, motorcycles, fire trucks, boats, and helicopters.
+The national police has its own special unit for riot control and crowd control, and security of public buildings, called the Compagnies Républicaines de Sécurité (CRS).
+Vans of CRS agents are frequently seen in the centre of Paris when there are demonstrations and public events.
+The police are supported by the National Gendarmerie, a branch of the French Armed Forces.
+Their police operations are supervised by the Ministry of the Interior.

 Crime in Paris is similar to that in most large cities.
 Violent crime is relatively rare in the city centre.
 Political violence is uncommon, though very large demonstrations may occur in Paris and other French cities simultaneously.
 These demonstrations, usually managed by a strong police presence, can turn confrontational and escalate into violence.

 Cityscape

 Urbanism and architecture

 Paris is one of the few world capitals that has rarely seen destruction by catastrophe or war.
-For this, even its earliest history is still visible in its streetmap, and centuries of rulers adding their respective architectural marks on the capital has resulted in an accumulated wealth of history-rich monuments and buildings whose beauty played a large part in giving the city the reputation it has today.
-At its origin, before the Middle Ages, the city was composed of several islands and sandbanks in a bend of the Seine; of those, two remain today: Île Saint-Louis and the Île de la Cité.
+As a result, even its earliest history is visible in its street map, and centuries of rulers adding their respective architectural marks on the capital have resulted in an accumulated wealth of history-rich monuments and buildings whose beauty plays a large part in giving Paris the reputation it has today.
+At its origin, before the Middle Ages, Paris was composed of several islands and sandbanks in a bend of the Seine.
+Of those, two remain today: Île Saint-Louis and the Île de la Cité.
 A third one is the 1827 artificially created Île aux Cygnes.

 Modern Paris owes much of its downtown plan and architectural harmony to Napoleon III and his Prefect of the Seine, Baron Haussmann.
 Between 1853 and 1870 they rebuilt the city centre, created the wide downtown boulevards and squares where the boulevards intersected, imposed standard facades along the boulevards, and required that the facades be built of the distinctive cream-grey "Paris stone".
-They also built the major parks around the city centre.
-The high residential population of its city centre also makes it much different from most other western major cities.
+They built the major parks around central Paris.
+The high residential population of the city centre makes Paris much different from most other major western cities.